 When you think that your mate may have a fear of marriage that is holding back your relationship, you’ll want to know for sure.
-Keep reading for all the information you need to know regarding whether or not your partner has gamophobia and what can be done.
+Keep reading for all the information you need regarding whether or not your partner has gamophobia and what you should do.

 What is Gamophobia?

-The term gamophobia really just means that a person is afraid of commitment or marriage.
-This doesn’t mean that someone hesitates a bit when they think about marriage.
+The term gamophobia means a person is afraid of commitment or marriage.
+This doesn’t mean that someone hesitates when thinking about marriage.
 It is a phobia, which is a type of mental condition.

 A phobia is a type of anxiety disorder, which lets you know that if someone experiences anxiety when they think of weddings, getting married, or a lifetime of commitment, this may mean that they are experiencing gamophobia.

 This type of phobia is not something that is likely to go away quickly or on its own.
-It involves an irrational fear of marriage, which is much different than just being apprehensive about marriage.
+It involves an irrational fear of marriage, which differs from being apprehensive about marriage.

 How common is Gamophobia?

-This particular phobia has not been examined closely enough to determine precisely how many people are affected by it.
+Fear of commitment phobia has not been examined closely enough to determine how many people are affected by it.

 What causes fear of marriage?